Maa Voori Magadu

 Maa Voori Magadu is a 1987 Indian Telugu action drama film starring Krishna Ghattamaneni, Sridevi and Kaikala Satyanarayana in the lead roles alongside an ensemble supporting cast which includes Gollapudi Maruti Rao, Nutan Prasad, Suttivelu and Kota Srinivasa Rao.
 Scripted by Paruchuri Brothers, directed by K. Bapayya and produced by T. Srinivasa Reddy for Sri Vinay Art Pictures, the film had musical score by Chakravarthy.
 Released on 30 October 1987, the film is an average fare at the box office.
+The film was dubbed in Hindi as Ghayal Sherni.